 How to become a bail agent in California

 Bail agents in California must obtain a license in addition to a surety bond to legally work in the state.
 The following documents and fees should be included in a completed application packet:

-Individuals must also meet all of the following qualifications to become a bail agent:
+Individuals must also meet the following qualifications to become a bail agent:

-- have completed 20 hours of approved pre-licensing education covering the responsibilities of a bail licensee
+- Complete 20 hours of approved pre-licensing education covering licensee responsibilities

-- agree to complete 12 hours of continuing education during each 2-year renewal period
+- Agree to complete 12 hours of continuing education during each two-year renewal period

-- have passed an examination administered by the Department of Insurance prior to license approval
+- Pass examination administered by Department of Insurance prior to license approval

 Ready to get started?